chrisdimitr/react-redux-rxjs-clean-architecture/README.md

   the input Ports and the exit point through the output Ports accordingly.
   The Interactor in general implements the input Ports.
 This is where we define the 'ports' folder that consist of 'in' and 'out' folders.
-As we are using redux state management, this is also where we define the 'store' folder.
+As we are using redux state management, this is also where we define the 'store' folder, as it is a special async occasion of Uses Cases.

-- #### Interface Layer:
+- #### Interface Adapters Layer:

-  Defines the interfaces that allow the interaction between the application and external actors (Gateways).
+  Defines the interfaces that allow the interaction between the application and external actors.
   Includes user interfaces, web APIs, and external systems integration points.
   Should be implemented using platform-specific frameworks and technologies.
-  The Gateways in general implement the output Ports and consider to be the Adapters.
+  The Interfaces Adapters in general implement the output Ports.
-  This is where we define the 'gateways' folder that consist of the 'backend' and 'view' folders.
+  This is where we define the 'adapters' folder that consist of the 'controllers', 'presenters' and 'gateways' folders.

 - #### Infrastructure Layer:

   Implements the technical details and frameworks required for the system to work.
   Deals with databases, external services, frameworks, drivers and tools.
   Must depend on the inner layers but not vice versa.
-  This is the where we define the 'config' folder for the whole app or inside each business object.
+  This is the where we define the 'infrastructure' folder for the whole app or inside each business object.

 ### Benefits of the Clean Architecture: